 There are a few things we don't like...

-But for the price this is definitely one of the best integrated washers available in 2020.
+But for the price this is definitely one of the best integrated washing machines available in 2021.

 Beko is a Spanish manufacturer that's making serious inroads into the UK washing machine market.